schwarzlab-ccb/cophasing/README.md

 ### Test run

 Random testing data are provided as a part of the package.
-The default test execution can be done as following:

-* Download the reference data using `sh ./DownloadRefData.sh`.
-* Execute based on the environment you are using:
+Run the following command to test the pipeline:

-    * [Conda] `nextflow -C test_data.config run pipeline-cophasing.nf -with-conda pcp-env.yaml`
+`nextflow run pipeline-cophasing.nf -c test_data.config`
-    * [System] `nextflow -C test_data.config run pipeline-cophasing.nf`

 **NOTE:** The parameters for the execution are stored in the Nextflow configuration file `test_data.config`.